bsmg/beat-saber-community-wiki/support.md

 3. [Other Issues](#3-other-issues)
 4. [Common Mod Questions](#4-common-mod-questions)

+Please go over these common problems if you're having problems with mods.
+If this page doesn't cover the bases, then feel free to ask a question in the #support channel of the discord!

+> Note: those with the `Support` role are volunteers that might choose to help out in their free time.
+It's recognition for the efforts and knowledge, but it doesn't necessarily mean that they'll be around to help just because they're online.
+{.is_warning}
 # 1. Installer problems
 ### 1.1 Is the mod manager a virus?
 BitDefender and other AV software seem to have added the Mod Manager into their database of suspicious programs.
 See this [GitHub issue](https://github.com/beat-saber-modding-group/BeatSaberModInstaller/issues/20) for more info, and use your best judgement.